topherhunt/cheatsheets/networks.md

 ## Set up a general-purpose SSH server

-- Launch a tiny virtual server (e.g. AWS EC2 instance, Ubuntu, nano).
-Ensure you can access port 22 (for SSH) plus whatever port you want the server to receive HTTP requests at (e.g. 9878).
+- Launch a tiny VPS (eg. EC2 nano Ubuntu).
+Ensure you can access port 22 (for SSH) plus the port where the server will receive HTTP requests (e.g. 9878).
-- Add an alias (e.g. `vpn1`) to `~/.ssh/config` for easy access, like this:
+- In `~/.ssh/config`, add an alias (eg. `vpn1`) for easy access:

 ```
 # Configured 2018-08-07